-CFTS combines a blood test from you with a test from your 12-week ultrasound scan.
+CFTS involves a blood test from you and a measurement from your 12-week ultrasound scan.

 You can have the blood test at 8-12 weeks of pregnancy.
-It measures the levels of two different hormones that occur naturally in your blood.
+It measures the levels of 2 different hormones that occur naturally in your blood.

 Your baby might have a higher chance of chromosomal anomalies if:

-- the amount of fluid at the back of your baby’s neck is higher than normal.
+- The amount of fluid at the back of your baby’s neck is higher than expected.

 Second trimester maternal serum screening

-You can have this blood test at 14-20 weeks.
+You can have this blood test at 14-20 weeks of pregnancy.

 Next steps after screening tests